acorn-io/runtime/docs/docs/100-Reference/13-Managing Images.md

 `acorn images`

-This will show all images available in the acorn namespace.
+This will show all images available in the Acorn namespace.

 ## Tagging images

-If you want to tag a local image to push to another registry, or move from a SHA to a friendly name, you can tag the image.
+If you want to push a local Acorn Image to another registry, or move from a SHA to a friendly name, you can tag the image.
 The command is:

 `acorn tag <current_image> <new_image>`

-To tag and prepare to push to registry.example.com/myorg/image:version run:
+To tag and prepare to push to `registry.example.com/myorg/image:version` run:

 `acorn tag myimage registry.example.com/myorg/image:latest`

-## Pull from public registry
+## Pull from a public registry

-To pull a remote Acorn image locally you can use the `pull` subcommand.
+To pull a remote Acorn Image locally you can use the `pull` subcommand:

 `acorn pull registry.example.com/myorg/image:v1.0`